aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 As should be clear, a L2 leaf switch is much simpler than a L3 switch, hence there are fewer settings to define.

-## Specifying network services (VRFs and VLANs) in the EVPN/VXLAN Fabric
+## Specifying network services (VRFs and VLANs) in the EVPN/VXLAN fabric

 The `ansible-avd-examples/single-dc-l3ls/group_vars/NETWORK_SERVICES.yml` file is shown below.